Welcome to Atomic Agents Documentation

 # or pass it to the client: openai.OpenAI(api_key="your-api-key")

-# Initialize agent with memory
+# Initialize agent with history

 # Set up client with your preferred provider